sea-bass/turtlebot3_behavior_demos/README.md

 This also serves as an example for Docker + Make workflows in ROS based projects.
 For more information, refer to [this blog post](https://roboticseabass.com/2021/04/21/docker-and-ros/).

+If you want to use ROS1, check out the old version of this example from the [`noetic`](https://github.com/sea-bass/turtlebot3_behavior_demos/tree/noetic) branch of this repository.

 By Sebastian Castro, 2021-2022

 ---